ivancho89/object-conversor/README.md

     }

-As you can see there are multiple leveles, you can use the *pathValueModifier* to change the value of a key
+As you can see there are multiple levels, you can use the *pathValueModifier* to change the value of a key

     converter.pathValueModifier(regularObj, {path:"path1/path4/path5", value:"Hello World"})